ROI of an Optimised User Experience

 Short, targeted cycles can produce tangible, quantified

-benefits: domain studies indicate that every $1 invested in Usability Research can return between $10 and $100 of values.
+that every $1 invested in Usability Research can return between $10 and $100 in value.

-Early integration of user research can increase team productivity by up to 161% and boost conversion rates by
+Early integration of user research can increase team productivity by up to 161% and boost conversion rates by over 80%after a redesign.

-By promoting agile, iterative research, Li shows that Usability Research can be fast, cost-efficient, and sustainable — accelerating projects, reducing risk, and improving both user outcomes and financial results.
+By promoting agile, iterative research, Li shows that Usability Research can be fast, cost-efficient, and sustainable, accelerating projects, reducing risk, and improving both user outcomes and financial results.

-Efficient Research: Maximizing the ROI of Understanding Your Customers
+Efficient Research: Maximising the ROI of Understanding Your Customers

 From Then to Now: Lessons That Still Hold

-Whether it’s Nielsen’s foundational work, Mayhew & Bias’s economic analyses, or Li’s more recent approaches, all show that Usability Research rests on universal human principles: cognition, perception, mental workload, emotional behavior.
-These mechanisms did not change with the rise of SaaS, mobile, or AI.
+Whether it’s Nielsen’s foundational work, Mayhew & Bias’s economic analyses, or Li’s more recent approaches, all show that Usability Research rests on universal human principles: cognition, perception, mental workload, and emotional behavior.

 $1 invested can generate $10 to $100 in value; correction costs drop by 30–50% when you act early; and productivity can jump by over 100% after a redesign.
-These results endure because they’re grounded in human nature, not in passing technology.

-In other words, Usability Research is not a trend: it is a durable strategic investment, ensuring sustained economic performance, operational efficiency, and high-quality user experiences — yesterday and today.
+In other words, Usability Research is not a trend: it is a durable strategic investment, ensuring sustained economic performance, operational efficiency, and high-quality user experiences, yesterday and today.

 Developed